Above is a copy of Tom Morris, Jr.'s Official DEC Members Serialized Certificate.

 To join The Double Eagle Club and become a Charter Member of the DEC click on the link below:

-There is a $25 Membership Dues to join the DEC.
-The dues will cover membership through December 2013...
-That is 16 months for $25!
-With your paid membership in the DEC you will be receiving the following:
+There is a $25 Membership Fee to join the DEC.
+With your paid membership you will be receiving the following:

 > Your serialized certificate number is also your DEC Member Number.

 With your Official DEC Member Number you are authorized to order all Official DEC products and items with the

 notation of " DEC Member " on them.

 > You will be receiving the Official DEC Newsletter "Stay Tuned!" via your e-mail.

 > You will be receiving all DEC announcements for upcoming Club events for the DEC Members and Friends of the Club